Manifestation of the topological index formula in quantum waves and geophysical waves: Vector bundles and topology

 The following figure shows a vector field on the $S^{2}$ sphere.
 It is a global section of the tangent bundle.
 This vector field has two zeros with indices $+1$ each.
 Thus we find $\mathcal{C}\left(TS^{2}\right)=+2$, i.e. Eq. (\ref{eq:C_S2}).

-\begin{rem} If we want to give explicitly the global section (or vector field), we can take the fixed vector in $\mathbb{R}^{3}$: $V=\left(0,0,1\right)$ oriented along the $z$ axis.
+\begin{rem} If we want to give an explicit computation we need an explicit global section (or vector field on $TS^{2}$).
+We can take the fixed vector in $\mathbb{R}^{3}$: $V=\left(0,0,1\right)$ oriented along the $z$ axis.
 Then for a given point $x\in S^{2}$ we choose: